The main assets for project finance in Japan are power plants and public infrastructure.

 The growth of the renewable energy sector is expected to continue but government policy regarding the feed-in tariff (FIT) system is changing because of criticisms regarding the rapidly increasing public costs for maintaining the FIT system.

-With respect to offshore wind farm projects, while a commercial-based project has yet to emerge, a new act that provides for a legal framework in which a project company for an offshore wind farm can use the sea area for up to 30 years was passed by Parliament and its ancillary executive regulations have been promulgated.
+With respect to offshore wind farm projects, while a commercial-based project has yet to emerge, a new act that provides for a legal framework in which a project company for an offshore wind farm can use the sea area for up to 30 years was passed by the parliament and its ancillary executive regulations have been promulgated.
 We hope this legislation will give some momentum to the offshore wind industry.

 III DOCUMENTS AND TRANSACTIONAL STRUCTURES